danionella/opm_unshear/README.md

 - `--output`: path to the output file (.h5)
 - all other parameters as described above

+## Feedback and contributions

+We value your feedback!
+If you encounter  issues, have suggestions for improvements, or simply want to let us know that `opm_unshear` worked well for you, please reach out:

+- **Bug Reports**: Open an issue on our [GitHub Issues page](https://github.com/danionella/opm_unshear/issues).
+- **Feature Requests**: If you have ideas for new features, feel free to suggest them via a GitHub issue.
+- **Success Stories**: Share how `opm_unshear` worked for you on our [Discussions page](https://github.com/danionella/opm_unshear/discussions).

+We welcome contributions!
+Please:
+- Follow the existing coding style and include tests for new features or fixes.
+- Fork the repo, create a branch, and submit a pull request (PR) with a clear description.

 ## Citing our work
 If you use `opm_unshear` in your research, please cite the paper that first described our interpolation approach: